MEET THE THERAPISTS

 Bounds Psychotherapeutic Services, PLLC

-Katie (she/her) is a Licensed Clinical Social Worker (#C015184) and a Clinical Supervisor to LCSWA’s in the state of North Carolina.
-Katie’s educational journey began in community college where she earned her Associates Degree in the Arts and where she first gained exposure to a vast range of community resources and supports that inspired her interest in social work.
-She pursued her Bachelors in Social Work at Campbell University and followed her studies to UNC Chapel Hill where she earned her Master of Social Work.
+Katie (she/her) is a Licensed Clinical Social Worker (#C015184) and Clinical Supervisor for LCSWAs in North Carolina.
+Her educational journey began at community college, where she earned her Associate of Arts degree and first discovered her passion for social work through exposure to a wide range of community resources and support systems.
+She went on to earn her Bachelor of Social Work from Campbell University and her Master of Social Work from the University of North Carolina at Chapel Hill.

 In her spare time, she enjoys paddle boarding, spending time with her dog (always feel free to ask for pictures of her “co-therapist”), going to farmers markets, and trying new foods.